 GlaxoSmithKline v.
 Teva Pharmaceuticals, 1:14cv878 (D. Del.) – Counsel for GlaxoSmithKline in a patent case involving methods of treating heart failure patients with carvedilol.
 In June 2017, a jury found Teva liable for willful infringement, found GSK’s patent valid, and awarded $235 million in damages.
 Currently on appeal to the Federal Circuit.

 SRI International, Inc. v.
 Cisco Systems, Inc., 13-1534 (D. Del.) – Counsel for SRI against Cisco in a patent infringement suit involving network security technology.
 Jury Verdict for $23.7M, enhanced for willfulness and attorney fees.
-Currently on appeal to the Federal Circuit.
+Infringement and fees award affirmed at the Federal Circuit.

 CDR v.
 FedEx Office, 2:14-cv-00801-JRG (E.D.
 Tex.) – Represented FedEx Office against CDR in a case involving online printing.
 Case dismissed by plaintiff.